Skip to content

 • The LATERAL VIEW explode(...) combined with LIKE 'Dining and Drinking%' finds all businesses in the 'Dining and Drinking' category and its subcategories (like restaurants, bars, and cafés).

-Best Practices for writing queries
+Best practices for writing queries

 To ensure your spatial SQL queries run efficiently and visualize correctly in Dekart, keep the following best practices in mind: